B4PzwL3YVGa6/sparrowdo/README.md

         action      => 'create',
         target      => '/opt/file.txt',
         owner       => 'root',
-        mode        => '0644'
+        mode        => '0644',
         content     => 'hello world'
       )
     );

-# Core DSL VS Plugins DSL
+# Core DSL vs Plugins DSL

 Core DSL is kinda high level adapter bringing some "syntax sugar" to make your code terse.
-As well as adding Perl6 type/function checking as core-dsl functions are plain Perl6 function.
+As well as adding Perl6 type/function checking as core-dsl functions are plain Perl6 functions.

 From other hand core-dsl is limited. **Not every sparrow plugin** has a related core-dsl method.

 So it's up to you use core dsl or low level sparrow plugin API.
 Once I found some sparrow plugin very common and highly useful I add a proper core-dsl method for it.
-In case you need more core-dsl wrappers for new plugins - let me know!
+In case you need core-dsl wrappers for new plugins - let me know!

+[Here](/core-dsl.md) is the list of core-dsl function available at current Sparrowdo version.

 # Running sparrowdo scenario